How to Use Dill Root: Step-by-Step Cooking Guide with Recipes

 Dill Root

-• Flavor depth: The root adds a rich, grounding element to soups, stews, and sauces.
+• Flavor depth: Adds a grounding, aromatic element to soups, stews, and sauces that leaves alone can’t match.

 Comparison Between Dill Leaves and Dill Root